Economy added 246,000 jobs in August, unemployment rate 10.2%

 Economists were expecting a slightly higher gain of 275,000 jobs in August and an unemployment rate of 10.1 per cent, according to financial data firm Refinitiv.

-In New Brunswiick, the unemployment rate fell four tenths of a per cent to sit at 9.4% in August.
+Overall, the unemployment rate in Nova Scotia dropped half of a percentage point to 10.3 per cent in August.

-The provincial economy lost 1,200 net part-time jobs last month, but this was offset by a net reduction of 2,500 in the labour force and the addition of 400 net full-time positions.
+That's the second-lowest in the region, behind New Brunswick which sits at 9.4 per cent despite a net loss of 700 jobs.